garypigott39/simple-docker-lamp-stack/README.md

 See `docker-compose.yml` file

-Also see helper scripts in `./bin` folder
+Also see helper scripts in `./bin` folder - note that this assumes that the local folder name is **lamp.stack**

 Sub folder `./html` is just a mounted folder for html sites in case you want to edit the code outside of Docker container.
-Its been excluded from Git as thats not what this repo is all about.
+It's been excluded from Git as that's not what this repo is all about.

 ## Docker commands